fo76utils/fo76utils/doc/render.md

 * **--**: Remaining options are file names.
 * **-q**: Do not print messages other than errors.
 * **-threads INT**: Set the number of threads to use.
-* **-debug INT**: Set debug render mode (0: disabled, 1: reference form IDs as 0xRRGGBB, 2: depth \* 16, 3: normals, 4: diffuse texture only, 5: light only).
+* **-debug INT**: Set debug render mode (0: disabled, 1: reference form IDs as 0xRRGGBB, 2: depth \* 16 or 64, 3: normals, 4: diffuse texture only, 5: light only).
 * **-ssaa BOOL**: Render at double resolution and downsample.
 * **-w FORMID**: Form ID of world, cell, or object to render.
 A table of game and DLC world form IDs can be found in [SConstruct.maps](../SConstruct.maps).
+* **-f INT**: Select output format, 0: 24-bit RGB (default), 1: 32-bit A8R8G8B8, 2: 32-bit A2R10G10B10.

+##### Note

+Compiling with **rgb10a2=1** is required to actually increase frame buffer precision to 10 bits per channel.
+Format 2 may not be correctly supported by some image editors, The GIMP can open RGB10A2 DDS files, but currently truncates the data to 8 bits per channel.

 ### Texture options

 * **-textures BOOL**: Make all diffuse textures white if false.
 * **-txtcache INT**: Texture cache size in megabytes.
-* **-mip INT**: Base mip level for all textures other than cube maps.
+* **-mip INT**: Base mip level for all textures other than cube maps and the water texture.
 Defaults to 2.
 * **-env FILENAME.DDS**: Default environment map texture path in archives.
 Defaults to **textures/shared/cubemaps/mipblur_defaultoutside1.dds**.
 Use **baunpack ARCHIVEPATH --list /cubemaps/** to print the list of available cube map textures, and [cubeview](cubeview.md) to preview them.

 ### Terrain options